hanwencheng/gists/Litentry/governance-app.md

 1. Offer native governance support integration to Polkadot UI and Polkassembly off-chain discussion.
 2. Improve user engagement by allowing them to receive and customize **Push Notification** of governance-related updates.
 3. Provide participants with good governance statistics and gamification score to incentive users to join governance.
+4. Provide a strong notification for emergency proposals.
+The notification will only send to user who is logged in as Councillors members and Technical Councillors members.
+It should provide the fast-tracked for voting and its status.

 |Current Governance Ecosystem| Targeting Governance Ecosystem|
 |-------------------------|-------------------------|